Google Grant Ads White Paper

 The requirements imposed by Google Ad Grants shape how a nonprofit’s Google Ads account is set up.
 In addition, there are also best practices that charities should follow to get the best results from their Google Ads Account.
-Following the guidance in this article should help increase the overall effectiveness of these ads in spreading its message, attracting donors and in recruiting volunteers.
+Following the guidance in this article should help increase the overall effectiveness of these ads in spreading their message, attracting donors, and in recruiting volunteers.

 While this white paper is quite detailed, there are some things we are just not able to cover.
 If you want more one-on-one help you can schedule a free consultation with us regarding your Google Ads and Google Grants accounts.
 After all, we are experts and we specialize in Google Grants and Google Ads for nonprofits.

-Each ad group should contain at several ads.
-Google’s algorithm will make a determination of which as would be most likely to be clicked in response to a specific web search.
-By including more ads, you are giving google more choices with which to pick and better meet the web searcher’s needs.
+Each ad group should contain several ads.
+Google’s algorithm will make a determination of which would be most likely to be clicked in response to a specific web search.
+By including more ads, you are giving Google more choices with which to pick and better meet the web searcher’s needs.
 A similar technique for improving clickthrough rates is to have a Responsive Search Ad in each ad group.
-Responsive Search Ads are a collection of ad headlines and ad text which allows Google to mix and match the headline and ad body that it thinks will be most effective.
+Responsive Search Ads are a collection of ad headlines and ad text that allows Google to mix and match the headline and ad body that it thinks will be most effective.

 While ads are very short pieces of text, it is important that they should be well-written by someone with some experience in that area.
 You may want to include call-to-actions in your ads. you will certainly want your ads to be engaging and grab a reader’s attention so spend time refining the wording of your ads and improving it over time.